5 Things You’ll Find In a Frugal Purse

 Nothing can derail a frugal budget faster than convenience foods.
 (See Weighing the High Cost of Convenience.)

-Keep small packs of nuts, seeds, or dried fruit in your purse for hunger emergencies.
+Keep small packs of nuts, seeds, dried fruit in other snacks in your purse for hunger emergencies.
 This is an especially big money-saver if you frequently have children with you.
-Kids are notorious for going from not hungry to “hangry” in a short amount of time.
-Every Happy Meal you avoid saves $3 to $5 per child.
-Even checkout-aisle candy bars cost around a dollar a bar.
+Kids are notorious for going from not hungry to “hangry” in a short amount of time and we all know how expensive Happy Meals and convenience store candy bars are.

 Tips Food eBook Ad photo